Contributing

 Releases

-- Releases are currently done manually.
+- Releases are currently done via GitHub releases.

 - We use semantic versioning for the release tags.